aha-app/aha-services/docs/gitlab_issues.md

 1. In Aha!, copy the Webhook URL from the GitLab issues integration settings.
 2. On GitLab, go to the settings dropdown and select _Webhooks_ .
 3. Paste the Webhook URL into the _URL_ field and leave the secret field blank.
-Check the "Issues events" box for the trigger.
+Uncheck the "Push events" box, and check the "Issues events" box for the trigger.
 4. Finally, click _Add webhook_.

 In the GitLab issues integration settings, you can choose to which Aha! status the "Open" or "Closed" state of an issue should map.